hatonthecat/solarcircuits/README.md

 "According to Gelsinger, Intel doesn’t want to be responsible for managing memory.
 “It’s not a good way to run the business,” he said."

 For a company that got its start manufacturing memory, the Intel 3101 ([the Intel 3101](https://www.intel.com/content/www/us/en/history/virtual-vault/articles/intels-first-product-3101.html), it sounds more like a company that can't produce memory packaging than one that "doesn't want to be responsible" for it.
-Not every embedded device gets a memory upgrade, unlike laptops.
+Not every embedded device needs a memory upgrade, nor do all laptops.
+An improved process could very well become a standard, if the manufacturing efficiencies could be figured out.
+But a large company might have so many different departments with competing priorities that they abandon an actually improved energy efficient design.
+Apple doesn't seem to be phasing out its integrated memory anytime soon.
+Does Intel have ADHD?

 These are far larger capacities than Iris Pro GT3e (128MB eDRAM), so I realize the purpose of this RAM, but there's little reason it can't be expanded for an Atom line.